-Here are the most common payment methods used among real money online gambling sites.
+Here are the most common payment methods used to pay you in actual cash among online casinos.

 Credit & Debit Cards

-Credit/debit cards the most popular method among all payment methods since a majority of online casino patrons own them.
-You can pay for the money you deposited on your online casino account at the end of your billing cycle, allowing you to top up your bankroll even if you do not have money in an account.
+Credit/debit cards are the most popular method among all payment methods since a majority of online casino patrons own them.
+You can pay for the money you deposited on your online casino account at the end of your billing cycle, allowing you to top up your bankroll and spin the reels of real money online slots even if you do not have money in an account.